lsm/alfa/docs/advanced_usage.md

 ### What is Dynamic Keys for?

-To make changes to the store, `alfa` requires you to define the names of the outputs for both injected/subscribed components or action functions.
+To make changes to the store, [`alfa`](https://github.com/lsm/alfa) requires you to define the names of the outputs for both injected/subscribed components or action functions.
 What if the key you want to change is a dynamic value?
 For example, a unique id for a chat room?
 You can not predefine the output key in this case because it is data not code.
-Luckily, `alfa` supports this use case and it's called `Dynamic Keys`.
+Luckily, [`alfa`](https://github.com/lsm/alfa) supports this use case and it's called `Dynamic Keys`.

-Another use case is you want to load more dependencies based on the `props` of the component at initialization stage.
+Another use case is when you want to load more dependencies based on the `props` of the component at initialization stage.

 To use it you need to define a function as the static property [`keys`](/api#keysprops) for your component.